-Jim Egan discusses the history of baseball in Cleveland.
-A baseball historian, Mr. Egan uses baseball as a way to discuss other parts of Cleveland's history.
-He discusses the earlier architecture of Cleveland (horse hitching posts, flat roofed housing, and chimneys).
-He also discusses Public Square and Terminal Tower.
-According to Egan, organized baseball started in Cleveland as early as 1865.
-He discusses the creation of the modern game, baseball clubs (both locally and nationally), amateur baseball, and the creation of city leagues.
-He also discusses the connection between ethnicity and baseball, civic boosterism, local ballparks, and the relationship between baseball and labor unions.
-Other topics include the Cleveland's Euclid Corridor project, Egan family history, the rivalry between the east side and west side of Cleveland, memories from his young adulthood, and the Tremont area.
+Baseball historian Jim Egan discusses the history of baseball in Cleveland.
+He discusses the early architectural features in the city, including horse hitching posts, flat-roofed housing, and chimneys.
+He discusses the creation of the modern game, baseball clubs (both locally and nationally), amateur baseball, and the formation of city leagues.
+He also discusses the connections between baseball and ethnicity, civic boosterism, local ballparks, and labor unions.
+Other topics include the Cleveland's Euclid Corridor Transportation Project, Egan family history, the rivalry between the city's east side and west side, memories from his young adulthood, and the Tremont neighborhood.

 Egan, Jim (interviewee)

 Calder, James (interviewer)